niyukuri/eac_phylo_analysis/README.md

   8. Now check to see if a new executable file has been created in that folder
   9. Copy that file and paste it into your R working directory

+ **ClusterPicker version 1.2.3** <http://hiv.bio.ed.ac.uk/software.html> Cluster Picker identifies clusters in newick-formatted phyogenetic trees containing thousands of sequences.
+Cut-offs for within cluster genetic distance and bootstrap support are selected by the user.

+  To use ClusterPicker, do the following:

+  1. Install Java 1.6.0 or higher
+  2. Visit the website for downloading instructions for ClusterPicker: <http://hiv.bio.ed.ac.uk/software.html>
+  3. Donwload the ClusterPicker command line version

+**FigTree version 1.4.4** <http://tree.bio.ed.ac.uk/software/figtree/> Graphical viewer of phylogenetic trees.

+  1. Visit the website for downloading instructions: <http://tree.bio.ed.ac.uk/software/figtree/>
+  2. Compared binaries (for Mac, Windows and Linux) are available at <https://github.com/rambaut/figtree/releases>

 **Note:** An executable file for FastTree and ClusterPicker must be in the working directory or in any other directory which will require appropriate resourcing them in the working directory.